ghiscoding/slickgrid-universal/examples/vite-demo-vanilla-bundle/README.md

-# Slickgrid-Universal Vite Demos
+# Slickgrid-Universal Vite Demo
-## Multiple Demos of the [Slickgrid-Universal](https://github.com/ghiscoding/slickgrid-universal) library
+## Demo of the [Slickgrid-Universal](https://github.com/ghiscoding/slickgrid-universal) library

-This project is demoing multiple examples of [Slickgrid-Universal](https://github.com/ghiscoding/slickgrid-universal), the routing and lazy loading are very basic and **not at all recommended for production release**, it was created for demo purpose only so please keep that in mind.
+This project is demoing multiple examples of [Slickgrid-Universal](https://github.com/ghiscoding/slickgrid-universal), the binding & routing are very basic and **not at all recommended for production release**, it was created for demo purpose only, so please keep that in mind.

 ### Install and Start Demo
 ```sh